-The easiest way to tell determine the species you’re dealing with is to catch a few of them.
+The easiest way to determine the species you’re dealing with is to catch a few of them.
 I recommend sticky traps (also known as monitor glue traps) like this Catchmaster Glue Trap/Monitor.
 These are simple traps commonly made of cardboard and strong adhesives that will keep them in place.

-Once you’ve caught a few, simply pick up the monitor and inspect the roaches.
+Once you’ve caught a few, pick up the monitor and inspect the roaches.
 Use the information on this website to identify them based on their physical characteristics.
 There’s no easier way to determine exactly which type of cockroaches you’re dealing with.

 Why They’re Bugging You